Analysis | 4 poll numbers that could spell doom for Trump and the GOP

 In a recent op-ed, Trump campaign manager Brad Parscale sought to draw a parallel between Trump’s standing today and George W. Bush’s in 2004.
 Their approval ratings are similar at this point in their respective races, but Bush went on to win.

 I broke down the whole op-ed, noting the limits of that argument.
-Chief among them was the Bush was, at that point, virtually tied with John F. Kerry.
+Chief among them was that Bush was, at that point, virtually tied with John F. Kerry.
 But Bush also, importantly, had room to grow, whereas about half the country has completely written off Trump today.

-A Monmouth University poll last week, for instance, showed 50 percent of voters say they are “not at all likely” to vote for Trump, compared to 39 percent for Biden.
+A Monmouth University poll last week, for instance, showed 50 percent of voters say they are “not at all likely” to vote for Trump, compared with 39 percent for Biden.
 That tracks with other polls last year that showed something similar, including in one poll of Texas, of all places.

-It also tracks with polls that have shown around half of registered voters disapprove of Trump “strongly,” which also suggest they are off-limits for the president.
+It also tracks with polls that have shown around half of registered voters disapprove of Trump “strongly,” which also suggests they are off-limits for the president.

-It’s important to emphasize the reason Parscale chose that comparison: Because there really isn’t a modern precedent for an elected incumbent recovering from this kind of deficit.
+It’s important to emphasize the reason Parscale chose that comparison: There really isn’t a modern precedent for an elected incumbent recovering from this kind of deficit.

-Of course, there haven’t been that many similar situations to which we can compare today; presidential elections only happen once every four years.
+Of course, there haven’t been that many similar situations to which we can compare today; presidential elections happen only once every four years.
 But polls almost universally show Trump with a rather hard ceiling, suggesting he won’t be able to improve his standing a la Bush.

 Trump can try to pull Biden down to his level, but he’ll need to damage him badly.
 And even when Trump was able to do that with Hillary Clinton in 2016, he still needed to beat the odds to pull off a fluky narrow victory.